JetBrains-Research/KEEPs/KEEP.md

 It is straightforward to control their scope on the type level as it is the same as for the common local classes.

 To track their scope on the value level, we declare them as not subtypes neither of `Error` nor of `Any`.
 But we leave them as a supertype of `Nothing`.
-(TODO: check if it is safe)
 Because of this, for every value that may contain this error, it has to be directly expressed in the type.
 Thus, if a type is not exposed out of the declared scope, the value is not exposed either.